teor2345/endosome/README.md

 The other scripts are designed to clarify ambiguities in the tor specification.
 They are named after the corresponding tor trac ticket number.

+### What are the different parts of the library?

+* endosome.py imports all the other files
+* connect.py opens, closes, and exchanges data on TCP and SSL connections
+* cell.py packs and unpacks cells
+* link.py opens, closes, and exchanges data on Tor links
+* circuit.py opens, closes, and exchanges data on Tor circuits

 ## Reference Material

 handshake.txt contains a hexdump of a typical handshake, and some working